Logs may represent application logs, machine generated events, or system logs. OpenTelemetry has defined a log data model for representing log data.

 - You can deploy applications alongside a dedicated Collector Agent instance, which you can configure with a Resource Processor to annotate logs with the

 Optionally, additional application trace context (sometimes called execution context) can be propagated to log messages.
 The setup and availability of this depends on the language and logging framework used by the application.
 The general strategy is to set up the application to write structured JSON logs and to configure it to extract trace context into specified trace context fields on available log messages.
+For more details, see OpenTelemetry in the UI: Logs page.

 The Logs in Context with Log4j2 example in GitHub demonstrates an end-to-end working example for a simple Java application using Log4j2.